PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 variable = input("Type in a string:")
 ```

 How can we do this with the `add` function!?
-We use a keyword inside of the function.
+We use the `return` keyword.

 ```py
 def add(a, b):